“Disappointment to a noble soul is what cold water is to burning metal; it strengthens, tempers, intensifies, but never destroys it.” — Eliza Tabor

 I received shocking news…

-It was in February of 2012, I’d only returned from my 4 weeks vacation.
-And like any other day, I resumed work at one of the company’s branches.
-I’d phoned one of my colleagues who was also the store manager for some assistance.
+It was in February 2012, I’d only returned from my four (4) weeks vacation.
+Like any other day, I resumed work at one of my company’s branches.
+I’d phoned one of my colleagues who was also the store manager for some help.
 But her response over the phone gave me an inkling that something was amiss.
 She added also that she’ll be coming to meet me in my branch office shortly.

 I learned only a few days later that there’d been some chit-chatting behind me while I was away.
 This was only the aftermath of their conversations.

 Somehow, I restrained myself.
 The days that followed were simply horrible!
 They were filled with confusion and bewilderment.
 I felt no strength or motivation to do anything.
-This reminds me of what the scriptures say in Prov 24:10 “ If your strength fails on the day of battle, your strength is small.”
+This reminds me of what the scriptures say in Proverbs 24:10 “ If your strength fails on the day of battle, your strength is small.”

 We fight back with strength from our Spirit within…

 Now, my thoughts were blurred with anger and disappointment.
-Yet, as I studied and pondered on God’s word, the anger began to diffuse.
-One day, the thought that ” Everything works together for good to them that love God and are called according to His purpose Rom 8: 28” occurred to me.
+Yet, as I studied and pondered on God’s word, the anger gradually diffused.
+One day, the thought that ” Everything works together for good to them that love God and are called according to His purpose in Romans 8: 28” occurred to me.

-Avoid the temptation to run-off to go tell people a negative report before speaking with your father above.
+Avoid the temptation to run off to go tell people a negative report before speaking with your father above.
 Sure, we may seek counsel from people but let’s learn to consult God FIRST.
 That shows we trust and value His opinion more than anyone else’s.

 Regarding this, the Bible says: “Cursed is the man who trusts in man and makes flesh his arm, whose heart turns away from the LORD.
 He is a shrub in the desert, and shall not see any good come.
 He shall dwell in the parched places of the wilderness, in an uninhabited salt land.
 Blessed is the man who trusts in the LORD, whose trust is the LORD”— (Jeremiah 17:5-7).

 As the days passed, we (I and my husband) felt we should contact a lawyer.
 Meanwhile, one day, I felt led to read Matthew 5:44-48 ( please find time to read).
 Paraphrasing, it says: to love our enemies, to pray for those who persecute us, do good to those who hate us and to bless and do not curse.

 Two years later, after we both had left the company, she called me to apologize that she offended me.
 Glory to God!

-God’s word gives us the right perspective to deal with relationship issues; if we make time for God’s words, it will show up in times we need it.
+- God’s word gives us the right perspective to deal with relationship issues; if we make time for God’s words, it will show up in times we need it.

-People’s bad attitudes shouldn’t change our good attitudes.
+- People’s bad attitudes shouldn’t change our good attitudes.